 Increase oversight of paid tax return preparers.- Paid tax return preparers have an important role in tax administration because they assist taxpayers in complying with their obligations under the tax laws.
 Incompetent and dishonest tax return preparers increase collection costs, reduce revenues, disadvantage taxpayers by potentially subjecting them to penalties and interest as a result of incorrect returns, and undermine confidence in the tax system.
 To promote high quality services from paid tax return preparers, the proposal would explicitly provide that the Secretary of the Treasury has the authority to regulate all paid tax return preparers.
-This proposal would be effective as of the date of enactment.

-Provide the Internal Revenue Service (IRS) with greater flexibility to address correctable errors.-The Administration proposes to expand IRS authority to correct errors on taxpayer returns.
+Provide the IRS with greater flexibility to address correctable errors.-The Administration proposes to expand IRS authority to correct errors on taxpayer returns.
 Current statute only allows the IRS to correct errors on returns in certain limited instances, such as basic math errors or the failure to include the appropriate social security number or taxpayer identification number.
-This proposal would expand the instances in which the IRS could correct a taxpayer's return including cases where: (1) the information provided by the taxpayer does not match the information contained in government databases; (2) the taxpayer has exceeded the lifetime limit for claiming a deduction or credit; or (3) the taxpayer has failed to include with his or her return, certain documentation that is required by statute.
+This proposal would expand the instances in which the IRS could correct a taxpayer's return including cases where: (1) the information provided by the taxpayer does not match the information contained in Government databases; (2) the taxpayer has exceeded the lifetime limit for claiming a deduction or credit; or (3) the taxpayer has failed to include with his or her return, certain documentation that is required by statute.
 The proposal would be effective on the date of enactment.